peilingjiang/b5/README.md

 - [ ] Output _shape_ objects for drawing blocks: for you to get center, points, etc.
 - [ ] Create your own "object" - what, why, and how?
 - [ ] Bring in more libraries, create for full work flow for current Posenet library
-- [ ] Use more efficient render, like native HTML canvas or q5.js
+- [ ] Use more efficient renderer, like native HTML canvas or q5.js

 #### Interface